lixx3811/homepage/index.md

   alt: website picture
 ---
 <strong style="color:#64a1bd">Biography:</strong>

-My research bridges the studies on finance and healthcare, which are two crucial academic fields in the broad economic literature.
-The connection is through two classical decisions in corporate finance: financing and investment.
-To conduct this research, I utilize novel datasets on granular operation and innovation information in the healthcare industry and apply both empirical and theoretical methods through the finance perspective.
-My research interest focuses on the financing of U.S. hospital industries and innovation investments in the healthcare industry.
-I am also a faculty member of the <a href="https://business.columbia.edu/healthcare/about/faculty" target="_blank">Healthcare and Pharmaceutical Management Program</a> at Columbia Business School.
+My research sits at the intersection of finance and healthcare, exploring how fundamental corporate finance decisions, specifically financing and investment, shape the economic landscape of the medical industry.
+By leveraging novel, granular datasets on healthcare operations and innovation, I apply both empirical and theoretical frameworks to analyze the U.S. hospital sector and the dynamics of pharmaceutical investment.
+I also serve as a faculty member of the <a href="https://business.columbia.edu/healthcare/about/faculty" target="_blank">Healthcare and Pharmaceutical Management Program</a> at Columbia Business School.

 <strong style="color:#64a1bd">Education:</strong>
 <ul>